top of page

 October 2017 - December 2017

-Tower Hamlets commissioned us alongside lighting designers Michael Grubb Studio to work with local schools to develop artwork for 48 new street lamps along Brick Lane.
-Taking inspiration from four local cultural eras we ran three workshops with schools in the area to codesign pat.
+Tower Hamlets commissioned us, alongside lighting designers Michael Grubb Studio, to work with local schools to develop artwork for 48 new street lamps along Brick Lane.
+Drawing inspiration from four distinct cultural eras, we ran three co-design workshops with local schools to create patterns that were transformed into artworks.
+These designs were applied to the bases of the lamp posts and to five illuminated metal disks fitted at the top of each post.

 About the project